admonkey/mediasite/README.md

 - Ubuntu 14.04
   - GNU bash, version 4.3.11(1)
 - Apache 2.4.7
+  - .htaccess files use both `require all denied` and `deny from all` for backwards compatibility with 2.2
 - PHP 5.5.9
 - OpenSSL 1.0.1f
 - Git 2.6.2